wangyiqiu/dbscan-python/README.md

 Compile and run the program:

 ```
-cd executable
 mkdir build
-cd build
 cmake ..
+cd executable
 make -j # this will take a while
 ./dbscan -eps 0.1 -minpts 10 -o clusters.txt <data-file>
 ```

-The `<data-file>` can be any CSV-like point data with or without header, see an example [here](https://github.com/wangyiqiu/hdbscan/blob/main/example-data.csv).
+The `<data-file>` can be any CSV-like point data file, where each line contains a data point -- see an example [here](https://github.com/wangyiqiu/hdbscan/blob/main/example-data.csv).
+The data file can be either with or without header.
 The cluster output `clusters.txt` will contain a cluster ID on each line (other than the first-line header), giving a cluster assignment in the same ordering as the input file.
 A noise point will have a cluster ID of `-1`.

 ## Option 2: Use the Python binding (experimental)

-We are developing a Python wrapper, currently using Cython.
-Right now it is still experimental, as it is only supported on ***Ubuntu on x86_64 with Python 3.8+*** (it is tested to work directly on a fresh copy of Ubuntu 20.04).
+We are developing a Python wrapper using Cython.
+Currently it is still experimental, as it is only tested to work on a fresh copy of Ubuntu 20.04 (x86_64 with Python 3.8+).
 There are two ways to install it:

-* Install it using PyPI: ``pip3 install --user dbscan`` (the latest verion is 0.0.9)
-* ***OR*** Compile it yourself: First install dependencies ``pip3 install -r src/requirements.txt`` and ``sudo apt install libpython3-dev``.
-Navigate to ``src/``, and run the ''make'' script ``./make.sh``, The compilation will take a few minutes, and generate a ''.so'' library containing the ''DBSCAN'' module.
+* Compile it yourself: First install dependencies ``pip3 install -r src/requirements.txt`` and ``sudo apt install libpython3-dev``.
+Navigate to ``src/``, and run the ``make`` script ``./make.sh``, The compilation will take a few minutes, and generate a ``.so`` library containing the ``DBSCAN`` module.
+* ***OR*** Install it using PyPI: ``pip3 install --user dbscan`` (the latest verion is 0.0.9)

-An example is provided in '`src/example.py`'.
-If the dependencies above are installed, simply run 'python3 src/example.py' to reproduce the plots above.
+An example for using the Python module is provided in ``src/example.py``.
+If the dependencies above are installed, simply run ``python3 example.py`` from ``src/`` to reproduce the plots above.

+While we plan to support more Python versions and environments, we welcome any contributions that achieve these.

 ### Python API